Kiran Nazish: Pakistan

-Life in Mosul

-In 2017, Nazish catalogued the experiences of journalists working out of Mosul.
-"Journalists are beaten or executed as spies… the militant group ISIS began rounding up journalists suspected of leaking negative information about the Islamic State," she reported.

-ISIS in Kobani, Syria
+ISIS

-She did several stories on the ISIS offensive against Kobani.
+She wrote several stories on the ISIS offensive against Kobani in late 2014.
 In one article, Nazish observed: "Many dead bodies of Islamic States fighters are strewn across street corners, and this is creating a hygiene issue for the children and pregnant women still living inside."
-She later wrote about ISIS in Pakistan.
+In 2015, Nazish catalogued the experiences of journalists working out of Mosul, Iraq.
+"Journalists are beaten or executed as spies... the militant group ISIS began rounding up journalists suspected of leaking negative information about the Islamic State," she reported.
+That year she also wrote about ISIS in Pakistan.
 Nazish produced reports on civilians trapped in Aleppo during 2016.
-Her work focused on the plight of the civilians.

-Kurdish struggle

-Nazish covered Turkey's curfews and their impact on Kurdish towns.
-"A 24-hour curfew was imposed on the town of about 130,000 people last December, and was only lifted this month.
-Residents who had fled the violence were allowed to return to Cizre on March 2, but many quickly discovered they had little to come home to.", she wrote in one piece.

 Daniel Pearl fellow

 She was the Daniel Pearl fellow in 2014, at which time she worked at The New York Times.
 While at the newspaper, Nazish focused on terrorism courts in Manhattan, the NYPD and the New York Muslim community.
 Nazish contributed reporting at the foreign desk.